|Academic Year of Entry||2023/24|

 |Normal Duration of Programme||3 years for Advanced Standing I; 2 years for Advanced Standing II|

 |Tuition Fee||Click here for more information|

-Founded in 2014 with a view to establishing excellent tertiary education, world-class research and an international reputation in Hong Kong, the Department of Chinese and History offers the major in Chinese and History with three streams – Chinese, Cultural Heritage and History.
+Founded in 2014 with a view to establishing excellent tertiary education, world-class research and an international reputation in Hong Kong, the Department of Chinese and History offers the major in Chinese and History with two streams – a) Chinese & b) History and Cultural Heritage.
 It aims to equip students with advanced and professional knowledge and a wide range of analytical and writing skills.

 To be considered for admission, you must satisfy the General Entrance Requirements.

 As this is a programme focusing on Chinese, Chinese history, and cultural heritage of China, successful applicants are expected to be proficient in Chinese.
 Applicants should provide recognized qualifications to prove their proficiency in Chinese for the Department's consideration.

 HKDSE students will apply for admission to first-year studies (JS1103) through JUPAS.

 For senior-year (Advanced Standing II) admission, applicants are normally expected to have completed an Associate Degree/Higher Diploma with a cumulative grade point average (CGPA) of ≥3.0 or an equivalent overall mark, or a credit award.

 To find more details about the Programme Curriculum, please refer to the Programme Structure.